agoose77/jupyterlab-imarkdown/README.md

 A JupyterLab extension to embed rich output in Markdown cells.

 This extension implements only the machinery required to embed rich outputs.
-Parsing Markdown into expressions is performed with a separate plugin `jupyterlab-markup-exp`:
+Parsing Markdown into expressions is performed with a separate plugin `jupyterlab-markup-exp` that must be installed:
 ```markdown
 The current value of x is {{ x }}
 ```